Improbable-AI/VisionProTeleop/README.md

 VisionProTeleop
 ===========

-Wanna use your new Apple Vision Pro for your robot?
+Wanna use your new Apple Vision Pro to control your robot?
+Wanna record your manipulation demos?

 This app streams your

 1. Hand (Wrist + Finger) Tracking
 2. Eye Tracking
 3. Head Tracking

-result via gRPC over local netwrk so any machines can subscribe and use.
+data via gRPC over local network, so any machines can subscribe and use.

 ## Data Type